 Check out our starter guide.
 It includes ad specs and tips for creating ad creatives.
 All you need to get started is a Facebook ads account!

 Take your Instagram Stories to the next level with Buffer

-Stories have become an incredibly important part of Instagram marketing strategy, and here at Buffer we enable you to plan, preview, and schedule your Instagram Stories ahead of time, so that you have everything ready to post with a single push notification.
+Stories have become an incredibly important part of Instagram marketing strategy, and here at Buffer, we enable you to plan, preview, and schedule your Instagram Stories ahead of time, so you have everything ready to post with a single push notification.